Julie Alexander and the author team

 We’re pleased to announce that the author’s books will be distributed throughout Florida by Florida Classics Library, the most extensive resource for books, maps and art about the Sunshine State.

-The company began when the late Val Martin established a bookstore in Stuart, FL.
+The company began in 1959 when the late Val Martin established a bookstore in Stuart, FL.
 In 1972 he decided to carve out a niche in the book world by specializing in titles about Florida.